Exponential Riordan Arrays and Jacobi elliptic functions: Introduction

 \section{Introduction}

-Riordan arrays were originally put forward by Shapiro et al.($1991$) \cite{Shapiro} as a novel approach of representing certain classes of infinite lower triangular matrices having properties similar to the Pascal triangle in terms of their column generating functions.
+Riordan arrays were originally put forward by Shapiro et al.($1991$) \cite{Shapiro} as a novel approach to representing certain classes of infinite lower triangular matrices having properties similar to the Pascal triangle in terms of their column generating functions.
 In addition, these Riordan arrays were found to form a group which was referred to as the Riordan group.
 They were so named in honour of the $20^{\text{th}}$ century combinatorialist John Riordan \cite{Riordan}.
 The theory of Riordan arrays was initially identified as a useful tool in solving combinatorial sum inversions \cite{Sprugnoli1, Corsani}, proof of combinatorial identities\cite{Sprugnoli2,sprugid} and in the combinatorial enumeration of lattice paths \cite{Sprugnoli1,pb1,Shapiro3}.
 The two main types of Riordan arrays are the ordinary and the exponential Riordan arrays which are constructed from ordinary and exponential generating functions respectively.
 This paper will primarily focus on the exponential Riordan arrays.
-An exponential Riordan array \cite{pbbook} is an infinite lower triangular array consisting of a pair of formal power series of order $0$ and $1$ respectively represented by their exponential generating functions given by with the generic element associated with the coefficients of column $k$ evaluated by It is denoted as $\left[d(t),h(t)\right].$ The bivariate generating function of exponential Riordan arrays is given by The case for $x=1$ in (\ref{biv2})\; results in the explicit formula for the row sum of a Riordan array.
-The most basic non-trivial exponential Riordan array is the Pascal triangle represented by $\left[e^t,t\right]$ having as its generic element An alternative way of defining a Riordan array is using its recursive formula.
+An \textit{exponential Riordan array} \cite{pbbook} is an infinite lower triangular matrix constructed from a pair of formal power series of order $0$ and $1$ respectively, represented by their exponential generating functions given by and with the generic element associated with the coefficients of column $k$ evaluated by The exponential Riordan array $\left(d_{n,k}\right)_{n,k\geq 0}$ is denoted by $\left[g(x),f(x)\right].$ The bivariate generating function of exponential Riordan arrays is given by The case for $x=1$ in (\ref{biv2})\; results in the explicit formula for the row sums of the corresponding Riordan array.
+The most basic non-trivial exponential Riordan array is the Pascal triangle represented by $\left[e^x,x\right]$ having as its generic element An alternative way of defining a Riordan array is using its recursive formula.
 The two main recursive rules for the formation of all the elements of a Riordan array excluding the element located on its first row are based on the $A$ and $Z$ sequence characterization of Riordan arrays \cite{deutsch,He,Rogers}.
 The most suitable approach of quickly determining the explicit $A$ and $Z$ generating functions of Riordan arrays is derived from their corresponding production matrices.
-A production matrix $P$ of the the Riordan array $D=[d(t),h(t)]$ is defined by where $\bar{D}$ represents the matrix corresponding to the top row of $D$ deleted so that $\bar{D}=D_{n+1,k}$ \cite{DProd,deutsch}.
-The recursive relations \cite{deutsch} derived from the Riordan array $D=\left(d_{n,k}\right)_{n,k \ge 0}$ where $A=\left(a_{i}\right)_{i \ge 0}$ and $Z=\left(z_{i}\right)_{i \ge 0}$ are
+The production matrix $P$ of the the Riordan array $D=[g(x),f(x)]$ is defined by where $\bar{D}$ is the matrix $D$ with its top row removed\cite{DProd,deutsch}.
+In particular, the Riordan array $D=\left(d_{n,k}\right)_{n,k \ge 0}$ is constructed from its $A=\left(a_{i}\right)_{i \ge 0}$ and $Z=\left(z_{i}\right)_{i \ge 0}$ sequences as follows.